darshan3131/DiagnoSmart/readme.md

 - **Customer Module**: Allows patients to submit samples and receive results.
 - **Doctor Module**: Provides doctors with tools to analyze lab results and make informed decisions.
-- **Lab Assistant Module**: Assists lab technicians with managing samples and running analyses using AI/ML tools.
+- **Lab Assistant Module**: Supports lab assistants in managing laboratory workflows and assisting doctors and patients.

 ### Pros and Cons